jerboa88/jerboa88.github.io/README.md

 		```

    2. The site is configured to fetch repository data from the `jerboa88` GitHub account by default.
 If you want to fetch data for a different user, replace the `username.github` value with your own username in [src/config/metadata/site.ts].
-5. Use `bun develop` to start the development server or `bun build` to build the site for production.
+5. Use `bun develop` to start the development server or `bun run build` to build the site for production.

 ## Advanced Usage